sarusso/Rosetta/README.md

     Bash, Git and Docker.
 Runs on Linux, Mac or Windows*.

-*Windows not supported in development mode due to lack of support for symbolic links.
+*Windows not fully supported in development mode due to lack of support for symbolic links.

 Setup